Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

-Fig.~\ref{fig2}b presents the relationship between the spot displacement and the differential signal $\gamma_x$ under different coherence lengths.
-The curve of $\gamma_x$ converges to the fully coherent case once the coherence length surpasses the pixel width.
-Moreover, in the regime of small spot displacements ($|\Delta x| < 0.1~\mu\text{m}$), the curve remains nearly linear.
-This provides a reliable basis for subsequent analysis, as the correspondence between spot displacement and the differential signal remains stable when the coherence is sufficiently large.
-On the other hand, this result also highlights a fundamental limitation of the phase-detection method: once the spot displacement extends beyond the linear regime, it becomes difficult to accurately quantify the relationship between spot displacement and the differential signal.
+Figure~\ref{fig2}b indicates that when the coherence length of the illumination exceeds the width of the pixel group ($\sim2~\mu\text{m}$), the light can be approximated as coherent during propagation.
+In practice, LED sources typically exhibit a relatively narrow bandwidth ($\sim30~\text{nm}$) compared to incandescent white light sources.
+Thus, the coherence length can be estimated by $r_c = \lambda_0^2 / \Delta\lambda$, where $\lambda_0$ is the central wavelength and $\Delta\lambda$ is the spectral bandwidth.
+Figure~\ref{fig2}c presents the relationship between the focal-spot displacement and the differential signal $\gamma_x$ for different coherence lengths.
+The curve of $\gamma_x$curve converges to the fully coherent case once the coherence length exceeds the pixel width.
+Moreover, in the regime of small spot displacements ($|\Delta x| < 0.1~\mu\text{m}$ in the simulation), the curve remains nearly linear.
+This provides a robust foundation for subsequent analysis, as the correspondence between focal-spot displacement and the differential signal remains stable under conditions of sufficient coherence.
+Conversely, this result also underscores a fundamental limitation of the phase-detection method: once the focal-spot displacement exceeds the linear regime, it becomes challenging to accurately quantify the relationship between focal-spot displacement and the differential signal.

-In conclusion, this analysis shows that when an illumination source with a coherence length larger than the size of a single microlens is used, QP$^{2}$GI is able to exhibit good measurement repeatability and robustness.
-It also confirms that within a certain range, a linear relationship exists between the normalized differential signal and the focal-spot displacement, ensuring the stability and consistency of phase-gradient measurements.